rancher/elemental-docs/docs/custom-images.md

 the custom images visible and easy to use from the Elemental UI extension.

-Continuing the example from the previous section a custom OS container referenced as `myrepo/custom-build:v1.1.1` was build and eventually pushed to a registry.
+Continuing the example from the previous section a custom OS container referenced as `myrepo/custom-build:v1.1.1` was built and eventually pushed to a registry.
 Then this image ready to be added as a ManagedOSVersion resource with:

 ```yaml showLineNumbers